 The trail of the Sentier des Cimes is located in the Franceville sector, in the North-West part of the Parc national du Mont-Mégantic.
 What makes this trail unique is that you’ll hike along a spectacular rocky ridge from the Franceville sector of the park all the way to the Pic de l’Aurore.
 With an altitude of 835 metres, it offers one of the most astonishing points of view in the Eastern Townships, from which you can spot the Mont-Mégantic Observatory and the highest peak of the Parc national du Mont-Mégantic.

 Accessible only by hiking trails in winter, the observatory is set on top of Mont-Mégantic.
 It was inaugurated in 1978 and its telescope has a 1.6 m mirror; the observatory also uses many other high-precision tools.

 At an altitude of 1,100 metres, the landscape of this area is already quite impressive.
 However, when night sets in, the sky lights up magnificently as it reveals its billions of stars.
 Generally dedicated to research, the Observatoire Asrtonomique du Mont-Mégantic welcomes you only on certain evenings throughout the year.
 These are not-to-be-missed dates!

-The Sentiers des Crêtes at the Mont-Orford National Park is accessible by both Route 220 and the Lake Stukely sector campground to the top of Mont-Orford.
-Along the way, you will come across several magnificent views of the region, including Pic de la Roche Fendue and Pic de l'Ours.
+The Mont-Chauve trail at the Mont-Orford National Park is accessible by both Route 220 and the Lake Stukely entry.
+Along the way, you will come across several magnificent views of the region.
 Enjoy hiking and admire Lake Stukely in all its splendors.